steqeq/0000/docs/reference/framework_compatibility/framework_compatibility.md

 ### PyTorch

-For the latest release of Pytorch, refer to <a href="https://github.com/pytorch/pytorch/releases/" target="_blank">https://github.com/pytorch/pytorch/releases/</a>
+For the latest release of PyTorch, refer to <a href="https://github.com/pytorch/pytorch/releases/" target="_blank">https://github.com/pytorch/pytorch/releases/</a>

 ### MAGMA